-The terms of the fiscal year 2021 LTI awards are described in more detail above under the headings "Actions Pertaining to Fiscal Year 2021 LTI Compensation."
+The terms of the fiscal year 2023 LTI awards are described in more detail above under the headings "Fiscal Year 2023 Compensation Program."

 Indemnification Agreements

 We have entered into indemnification agreements with each of our directors and certain of our officers, including each of our named executive officers, on a form previously approved by our Board.
 These agreements are intended to supplement our officer and director liability insurance and to provide the officers and directors with specific contractual assurance that the protection provided by our Bylaws will continue to be available regardless of, among other things, an amendment to the Bylaws or a change in management or control of the Company.